kjain1810/Plagiarism-Detector/README.md

 The app can be used as a command line interface or a web interface.

 The web interface supports uploading multiple files and a pair-wise plagiarism check for all the files.
+You can choose whether you want to classify files on basis of optimizing the F score or optimizing the accuracy.
 This is the recommended method for testing plagiarism in exams with large number of answers.

 Meanwhile, the command line interface is recommended for exploratory purposes.
 It provides an option to optimizes either the F score (threshold around 5.64) of the classifications or the accuracy(threshold around 2.27) or provide a custom threshold!